go-gitea/gitea/docs/content/doc/actions/act-runner.en-us.md

 ## Configuration

-The act runner can be configured by a configuration file.
-It is optional, act runner will use the default configuration if you don't specify a configuration file.
+Configuration is done via a configuration file.
+It is optional, and the default configuration will be used when no configuration file is specified.
-But at least we need to know how to do it when we want to change some behavior of the act runner.

 You can generate a configuration file by running the following command: